Jeri Ryan

-Jeri Lynn Ryan (née Zimmermann; born February 22, 1968) is an American actress who played the former Borg drone Seven of Nine in Star Trek: Voyager, for which she was nominated four times for a Saturn Award and won in 2001.
-She has reprised her role as Seven of Nine in Star Trek: Picard.
+Jeri Lynn Ryan (née Zimmermann; born February 22, 1968) is an American actress best known for her role as the former Borg drone Seven of Nine in Star Trek: Voyager (1997–2001) and Star Trek: Picard (2020–2023) for which she won two Saturn Awards in 2001 and 2024.

-Ryan also played Veronica "Ronnie" Cooke on Boston Public (2001–2004).
-She was a regular on the science fiction series Dark Skies (1997) and the legal drama series Shark (2006–2008).
-In 2009 she guest starred on the series Leverage as Tara Cole.
-From 2011 to 2013, she starred as Dr. Kate Murphy in the ABC drama series Body of Proof.
-In 2016, she began appearing as Veronica Allen on the Amazon Prime series Bosch.
+She is also known for her role as Veronica "Ronnie" Cooke on Boston Public (2001–2004), and as a regular on the science-fiction series Dark Skies (1997) and the legal drama series Shark (2006–2008).
+In 2009, she guest-starred on the series Leverage as Tara Cole.
+From 2011 to 2013, she starred as Dr. Kate Murphy in the ABC drama series Body of Proof, and from 2016 to 2019, she appeared as Veronica Allen on the Amazon Prime series Bosch.

 Early life

-Ryan was born Jeri Lynn Zimmermann on February 22, 1968, in Munich, West Germany, the daughter of Gerhard Florian "Jerry" Zimmermann, a master sergeant in the U.S. Army, and his wife Sharon, a social worker.
-She has one older brother, Mark.
+Ryan was born Jeri Lynn Zimmermann on February 22, 1968, in Munich, West Germany, the daughter of Gerhard Florian "Jerry" Zimmermann, a master sergeant in the U.S. Army, and his wife Sharon, a social worker, with an older brother, Mark.
 Ryan grew up on Army posts in Kansas, Maryland, Hawaii, Georgia and Texas.

 When she was 11, her father retired from the Army and the family settled in Paducah, Kentucky.
 She graduated from Lone Oak High School in 1986 as a National Merit Scholar, and then attended Northwestern University, where she was a member of the Alpha Phi sorority.
 She graduated from Northwestern in 1990 with a bachelor's degree in theatre.

 In 1989, Ryan was chosen as Miss Illinois.
-She competed in the Miss America 1990 pageant, where she finished as third runner-up, winning the preliminary swimsuit competition and singing "On My Own" from Les Misérables for her talent.
+She competed in the Miss America 1990 pageant, where she finished as third runner-up.